 Getting help for both mental health and substance use

 Similarly, someone with an addiction to opioids may need help managing chronic pain.
 Without treatment, the pain can lead to increased drug use and an inability to stick to a recovery plan.
-In short, getting help for both addiction and any underlying mental health disorders is essential.
+In short, getting help for addiction and any underlying mental health disorders is essential.
 Only then can you hope to achieve long-term recovery.

 The Significance of Treating Co-Occurring Disorders

 It is estimated that one in every five adults in the United States suffers from a mental illness, making it more common than many realize.
-Mental illness can take many forms, ranging from anxiety and depression to bipolar disorder and schizophrenia.
+Mental illness can take many forms, from anxiety and depression to bipolar disorder and schizophrenia.
 While the causes of mental illness are still not fully understood, it is clear that treatment is possible, and recovery is achievable.

 Find the Right Support System